theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/create-a-custom-cennector-in-matillion-data-loader.md

 description: Creating a custom Connector in Matillion Data Loader
 ---

-The following article shows how to create a custom connector in Matillion Data Loader that loads SAP data via {{ productName }} into Snowflake.<br>
+The following article shows how to create a custom connector in Matillion Data Loader that loads SAP data via {{ productName }} into Snowflake.
 Matillion Data Loader is a cloud based data loading platform that extracts data from popular sources and loads it into cloud destinations, see [Official Website: Matillion Data Loader](https://www.matillion.com/products/data-loader/).

 ### Prerequisites